 To download a torrent, you will also need a specific application known as a torrent client.
 You can’t just download torrents straight to your computer because torrent files are actually sent in many tiny parts from many different locations.
 The torrent client manages all these ‘bits’ and puts them together for you so you get the complete file once the download is finished.

 There are lots of torrent clients to choose from, and they all have different features, ease of use, and functions.
-Ideally, you want a torrent client that won’t take up much space on your device, is easy to use, and has good features, including security.
+Ideally, you want a torrent client that won’t take up much space on your device, is easy to use, and has good features, including security, which would help you to torrent safely.

 We recommend the following torrent clients: